LucasJMO/E6Plus/classes/Wizard.md

 **Scribe Scroll**: At 1st level, a wizard gains Scribe Scroll as a bonus feat.

-**Bonus Feats**: At 2nd and 5th level, a wizard gains a bonus feat.
+**Bonus Feat**: At 2nd, 4th, and 6th level, a wizard gains a bonus feat.
 At each such opportunity, she can choose a metamagic feat, an item creation feat, or Spell Mastery.
 The wizard must still meet all prerequisites for a bonus feat, including caster level minimums.

 These bonus feats are in addition to the feat that a character of any class gets from advancing levels.
 The wizard is not limited to the categories of item creation feats, metamagic feats, or Spell Mastery when choosing these feats.